It's Rush Limbaugh and this, the one and only Excellence in Broadcasting Network.

 They're ignoring him.

-Howard Dean, this is from the the Hill.com.
+Howard Dean, this is from thehill.com.

 Passing the health care proposals before Congress will hang out to dry every Democrat incumbent running for election this fall, Howard Dean said today.

-Howard Dean said that Democrats in Congress plus Obama would do themselves more harm than good by passing the current health care bill.
+Howard Dean said that Democrats in Congress, plus Obama, would do themselves more harm than good by passing the current health care bill.

-And if it passes next week and get signed into law the week after, we're not going to be able to explain it to people.
+And if it passes next week and gets signed into law the week after, we're not going to be able to explain it to people because the full impact of it will not be felt for four years.

 All that's going to happen is the tax increases.